General (1000) Procedures

 The University's accounting policies conform with generally accepted accounting principles as prescribed by the GASB, including all applicable GASB pronouncements, as well as applicable FASB statements and interpretations, Accounting Principles Board opinions, and Accounting Research Bulletins of the Committee on Accounting Procedure issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements.
 The University has the option to apply all FASB pronouncements issued after November 30, 1989, unless FASB conflicts with GASB.
 The University has elected not to apply the FASB pronouncements issued after the applicable date.

 The University Assistant Vice President for Finance is responsible for all financial data classifications and coding structures for JMU.
-All changes to any established financial related code or set of codes for JMU must be approved and/or issued by the Controller/Director of Accounting Services.
+All changes to any established financial related code or set of codes for JMU must be approved and/or issued by the Assistant Controller - Accounting Operations and Disbursements.

 .300 Account Categories